-There are many reasons to visit Pigeon Forge—its incredible natural beauty and amazing attractions make it a premiere vacation destination for any family.
+There are many reasons to visit Pigeon Forge—its incredible natural beauty and amazing attractions make it a premier vacation destination for any family.
 And, on top of all it offers, Pigeon Forge is extremely affordable.
 To prove it, check out this fun-filled—and incredibly active—day that keeps all your expenses under $30.

 8 to 9:30 am: Breakfast at Duff’s Smorgasbord

 Breakfast is the all-important meal—without proper fuel in the morning, you won’t be able to keep up with all you have planned for the day.
 Luckily, Duff’s Smorgasbord knows what it takes to fuel up people in Pigeon Forge.
 For $6.99, you can visit their full, all-you-can-eat breakfast buffet, featuring all your favorite breakfast foods and more.
 Southern chefs will guarantee the presence of biscuits and gravy, sausage and bacon.
 The price also includes any beverage with unlimited refills.
 Bring your kids—age two and under eat free, and up to 12 eat for $.60 per year of age!

 10am to 12 pm: Hike in the Smoky Mountains

 Now, let’s get to what you came here for: the Great Smoky Mountains.
 Just a short drive away from Pigeon Forge, the Gatlinburg entrance to the park is a great place to start your trip.
 Unlike most other national parks, there is no entry fee for the Great Smoky Mountains.
 The park offers a wide variety of hikes that begin just inside the Gatlinburg entrance, making a hike possible for just about everyone.
 Choose your hike wisely, taking into consideration both difficulty and scenery—some are flat and offer up-close views of wildflowers (in season), while others are hilly and offer panoramic views of the mountain range.
 Best of all, the entire experience is free!